A cool season biennial that is grown as an annual and harvested for its nutritious foliage.

-A member of the Brassicaceae family, kale is related to broccoli, cabbage and cauliflower.
-It is a cool season biennial that is grown as an annual and is harvested for its tender foliage.
 Reliable and quick to harvest, growing kale is relatively easy because cold weather doesn’t bother it.
 In fact, cold weather makes it taste… well, a whole lot better!

 How to Plant:

 Sow kale from seed or nursery stock in late summer for a fall harvest or early spring for summer harvest.
 Sow seeds 1/2 inch deep, allowing 1 foot between plants and 2 feet between rows.
-Fertilize with fish emulsion and kelp extract to encourage more growth.
+Fertilize with fish and seaweed and kelp extract to encourage more growth.

-Mulch around kale plants with a heavy layer of organic compost.
-This keeps the soil cool, prevents moisture loss, and provides readily available nutrients to the shallow feeder roots.
+Mulch around kale plants with a heavy layer of garden compost.
+This keeps the soil cool, prevents moisture loss and provides readily available nutrients to the shallow feeder roots.

 Like most winter vegetables, the taste improves after the first frost.
-In fact, we recommend that you do not harvest kale until after at least one or two hard frosts.
-Pick outer leaves as they develop or, harvest the entire plant.
+In fact, we recommend that you do not harvest kale until after at least one or two hard frosts (see Sweet Season).
+Pick outer leaves as they develop or harvest the entire plant.
 Kale matures 50-65 days after direct sowing or 30-40 days after transplanting.

 Insects and Diseases:

-Relatively hardy, kale does not have many diseases or pest problems associated with it.
-Rotating crops helps to discourage many plant diseases, such as downy mildew and black rot.
+Kale does not have many diseases or pest problems associated with it.
+Rotating crops helps to discourage many plant diseases such as downy mildew and black rot.
 Watch for flea beetles and aphids and protect young plants from cutworms with a collar made from paper cups with the bottoms removed.

 Seed Saving Instructions: